 1) Get a good seat.

 Make sure to get a seat assignment as soon as you book your flight.
-If you are not able to select your seats online, call the airline and ask for the seats you would like.
+If you are unable to select your seats online, call the airline and ask them to assign you the seats you want.

 2) Prepare your in flight entertainment